 - A chuck roast will result in the most tender and flavorful option for this recipe.
 Due to the fat marbling in the beef it makes the flavor shine.

-- You'll note when seasoning the roast before searing, there's only pepper called for in the recipe.
-That's due to the fact there is ample sodium in the au jus and Ranch dressing mix and no need to add more.
+- You'll note when seasoning the roast before searing, there's only black pepper called for in the recipe.
+That's due to the fact there is ample sodium in the McCormick au jus mix and Ranch salad dressing mix and there's really no need to add more.

-- The pepperoncini and juice add flavor but, aren't spicy.
+- The pepperoncini and juice add flavor, but they aren't spicy.
 They provide a nice balance to the rich flavor of the roast.
-If you like spice, add red pepper flakes or a few dashes of hot sauce to the mix.
+If you like spice, you can add red pepper flakes or a few dashes of hot sauce to the mix.

-- I give a range of 8-10 pepperoncini for this recipe but, you can certainly adjust the amount adding more, or less, to your taste.
-This is another moment when there's no need to "sweat the small stuff."
+- I give a range of 8-10 pepperoncini for this recipe.
+Please note, you can certainly adjust the amount adding more or less, to your taste.
+This is another moment when there's no need to sweat the small stuff in the kitchen.

-Side dishes to Serve with Mississippi Pot Roast
+Southern Side Dish Recipes to Serve with Instant Pot Mississippi Pot Roast

 You can't go wrong serving this pot roast alongside any of your favorite sides.
 My family also enjoys it on toasted hoagie rolls as a kicked-up french dip from time to time.
 A few side dishes you may enjoy: